binoc-graveyard/rbtray/docs/readme.txt

 Installing:
-Extract files to a folder, e.g. C:\Program Files\RBTray.
+Extract the 32-bit or 64-bit binaries (depending on your OS) to a folder, e.g.
+C:\Program Files\RBTray.
 Double click RBTray.exe to start it.
 If you want it to automatically start after you reboot, create a shortcut to RBTray.exe in your Start menu's Startup group.

 Using:
 Right click on any program's minimize button to minimize it to the tray.
 To